lastminutemom/lastminutemom.github.io/docs/_projects/(6) ValentinesShirts.md

 {% include elements/button.html link="http://m.me/madebylastminutemom" text="Message Me on Facebook to Buy Now or ask Questions" block=true %}

+# Personalized Valentine's Day Shirts
-Designs can be customized to suit, babies, children or adults.
+## Designs can be customized to suit, babies, children or adults.
 I have white onesies on hand and some shirts on hand.
 Others can be ordered in.
-Onesies - $15
+- Onesies - $15
-Kids Shirts - $20
+- Kids Shirts - $20
-Adult Shirts - $25-30 depending on the design
+- Adult Shirts - $25-30 depending on the design